xatisba/web-scraping-project-tutorial/INSTRUCTIONS.md

 The next step to start extracting the information is to transform it into a structured object.
 Do this using `BeautifulSoup`.
 Once you have interpreted the HTML correctly, parse it to:

-1. find all the tables.
+1. Find all the tables.
 2. Find the table with the quarterly evolution.
 4. Store the data in a DataFrame.